Thula Baba Bucket

 - re-usable and disposable nappies, breast pads & sanitary towels

 - first colourful toy and book

 Teaching mothers about good feeding practices, health and hygiene and how to care for infants is a key objective of these classes.
 By aiming to address the stunting and malnutrition that affects infants in our communities, we support the targets set out by the Sustainable Development Goals (SDG2 relating to Zero Hunger) in South Africa.
-Our Thula Baba Baby Care Bucket is given after the Moms & Babies Class, and is for the next few months for babies aged three to nine months.
-There is less focus on nappies and clothes in this one, which has another book and their rather special one-of-a-kind toy.
+Our Thula Baba Baby Care Bucket is given after the Moms have attended the postnatal course with our partners, and is for babies aged three to nine months.
 This second bucket includes: